yyang-pplus/yyang-pplus.github.io/_posts/2021-04-08-pds-stack-backtrace.md

 As we can see, `stepThree()` passed `three` as the argument to `half()`.
 After checking the associated code, we find that `three` came from the same function and it was never pointed to a meaningful address.
 That is the root cause we are looking for.

-Of course, issues we are going to face in the real world will not be that straight forward as the example we just showed, but the underlying concepts are essentially the same.
+Of course, issues we are going to face in the real world will unlikely be that straight forward as the example we just showed, but the underlying concepts are essentially the same.

 # Conclusion

-When troubleshooting an issue of a program, developers are often desperate to know what is going on inside the program when the error happened.
+When troubleshooting an issue of a program, developers often wonder what is going on inside the program when the error happened.
 The Backtrace is one of the best tools that can answer this kind of questions.
 Thus, being familiar with backtraces is essential for improving one's debugging skills.

 In today's post, we have discussed about what a backtrace is, and its role in debugging.
 We have also showed how to get the right backtraces with the help of external debuggers, and how to analyze the retrieved backtraces to find out the root causes of the issues more effectively.